Svetasv logo

 5.2.2 The covenant

-We take a rather startling position on the covenant of verse 27, but hope to show here that this is a valid position using the passage itself and using some historical evidence.
+We take a rather startling position on the covenant of verse 27, but we justify it using the passage itself and using some historical evidence.

-We contend that the covenant is an agreement between God and Titus, to completely eliminate the Judahite people and destroy the city of Jerusalem within 7 years.
+We contend that the covenant is an agreement between God and Titus to completely eliminate the Judahites and destroy the city of Jerusalem within 7 years.
 During those 7 years, all divine protection for the Israelites would be suspended (Michael will stand by - Dan.
 12:1).
-Protection would be reinstated over the "elect" at the end of that time - over those who believed in Jesus and fled, as he instructed them in the Olivet discourse (Matthew 24:22) [7].
+At the end of that time, protection would be reinstated for the "elect" - those who believed in Jesus and fled, as he instructed them in the Olivet discourse (Matthew 24:22) [7].

 Consider the evidence: